weldr/lorax/docs/mkksiso.rst

 It is also a good idea to use the ``--checksum`` argument to ``liveimg``  to be sure the file hasn't been corrupted::

-    mkksiso --add /PATH/TO/root.tar.xz /PATH/TO/KICKSTART /PATH/TO/ISO /PATH/TO/NEW-ISO
+    mkksiso --add /PATH/TO/root.tar.xz --ks /PATH/TO/KICKSTART /PATH/TO/ISO /PATH/TO/NEW-ISO

 When this iso is booted it will execute the kickstart and install the liveimg contents to the system without any prompting.